NegativeHfive/league-simulator/README.md

 # League Simulator

-League simulator is basically the laravel version of the previous league simulator project I made from PHP.
+League simulator is basically the laravel version of the previous league simulator project I made from vanilla PHP.
 A project where you can add, edit, update and delete a team basically the CRUD (method).
-The project is made in Laravel with the database postgresSql, with laravel breeze and Chart.JS for the graphs.
+This project is made in Laravel with the database postgresSql, with laravel breeze and Chart.JS for the graphs.
 Why choose Laravel?
-Laravel is the mostly used in the backend and creating and using the
+Laravel is the most used in the backend and making the
 CRUD method in Laravel is way easier and simple.
-Laravel makes life easier by providing routing and authentication also the csrf feauture is fantastic.
+Laravel makes life easier by providing routing and authentication also the csrf feauture which is fantastic.

 ## Controllers and the functions in these controllers
 There are 4 Controllers in this project.
 (Match, Profile, Ranking and Team)